 Your organization almost certainly has numerous security tools outside its networks, including cloud deployments, mobile devices and remote work platforms.
 Finding these security tools generally requires bringing together multiple lists compiled by disparate technologies: asset management products, vulnerability management solutions and other security tools.

 Organizations also need to collect additional information about all tools regardless of their location, such as which versions are deployed and which platforms are running each version.

 This information should be constantly collected using automation to maintain a dynamic inventory that reflects what is used where, instead of a conventional, static inventory that is updated a few times a year.

 Static inventories are simply not acceptable for zero-trust environments.
 A dynamic, continuously updated inventory can verify that the necessary tools are deployed at all times to the organization’s various endpoints, containers and other network components.

-Having a reasonably accurate and up-to-date inventory of all security tools throughout the agency is useful not only for designing and implementing a zero-trust architecture, but also for prioritizing vulnerability management actions (such as patching and security configuration) and other security controls within the environment to safeguard the security tools themselves.
+Having a reasonably accurate and up-to-date inventory of all security tools throughout the business is useful not only for designing and implementing a zero-trust architecture, but also for prioritizing vulnerability management actions (such as patching and security configuration) and other security controls within the environment to safeguard the security tools themselves.